Posts

 -

-Where Will Ai Run?
+Where Will AI Run?

 Rising energy costs and infrastructure issues associated with processing large compute models add a critical layer to the debate on running AI locally versus in the cloud.
 The energy consumption of large-scale AI models, both in training and deployment, has surged, creating significant operational costs and environmental concerns.
 Data centers, integral to cloud computing, require...